Hendo16/HitAndRunDolphinTextures/README.md

 If Portable.txt Exists: *Dolphin Installation Location*/User
 ```
 5. Navigate to /Load/Textures and create a folder with the name 'GHQ'
-6. Copy the 4 folder from your chosen controller layout and paste that within the GHQ folder
+6. Copy the 4 folders from your chosen controller layout and paste that within the GHQ folder

 That's it!
 Anytime you want to change a controller layout, simply copy and paste into the GHQ folder

-# Tools used
+# Credits
-- Adobe Photoshop
-- https://github.com/Venomalia/UniversalDynamicInput for the source images
+- [UniversialDynamicInput](https://github.com/Venomalia/UniversalDynamicInput) for providing the source button textures
+- [Lucas' Pure3D Editor](https://donutteam.com/releases/view/lucas-pure3d-editor-4) for editing the files required to get the controller texture working
+- [GCRebuilder](https://www.romhacking.net/utilities/619/) for exporting and replacing files within the ISO